 Our rituals of Remembrance, whether at ceremonies or in virtual commemoration, often include various symbolic elements explained below.

-Thousands of Canadian servicemen and women, some from Toronto, are not buried in Canada.
-They are buried in graves throughout Europe and other locations, or were lost at sea or in battle and their bodies were never recovered.
+Thousands of Canadian servicemen and women, some from Toronto, are buried in graves throughout Europe and other locations, or were lost at sea or in battle and their bodies were never recovered.
+Canada began the repatriation of fallen soldiers and UN peacekeepers in 1970.

-During the first Armistice Day ceremony in Toronto, we began the tradition of paying tribute to our fallen soldiers at a cenotaph.
-On November 8, 1920, Toronto City Council voted to erect a temporary cenotaph at the base of the now Old City Hall, to observe Armistice Day.
-The budget for the temporary wood cenotaph was $200.
+During the first Armistice Day ceremony in Toronto (marking the end of the First World War), the City began the tradition of paying tribute to our fallen soldiers at a cenotaph.
+On November 8, 1920, Toronto City Council voted to erect a temporary cenotaph at the base of what is now the Old City Hall, to observe Armistice Day.

-In 1925, a permanent Cenotaph was erected at Old City Hall and another cenotaph was built in Scarborough between 1921 and 1931.
+In 1925, a permanent cenotaph was erected at Old City Hall.

-More information on the Cenotaphs seen in this video:
+Locations of the cenotaphs seen in this video:

 In the 1920s, Kingston Road and Danforth Avenue met at an abrupt angle, so the intersection was rerouted to its current configuration.